liampshaw/mobile-gene-regions/tutorial/Tutorial.md

 done < locations.csv
 ```

-These contigs should then be combined into a single multi-fasta contig file for the pipeline (`gene_contigs.fa`)
+These contigs should then be combined into a single multi-fasta contig file for the pipeline (`gene_contigs.fa`).

+Alternatively, you can just use `SELECT contig_acc` to get the accessions and use `ncbi-acc-download`.